trayanaboykova/LifePlanner/README.md

 I built LifePlanner as part of my journey to master advanced Java and Spring development.
 This comprehensive web application empowers users to manage various aspects of their life—including books, goals, media, recipes, and travel plans—through an integrated platform that follows best practices in software design and security.

 ## 🚀 Project Overview
 LifePlanner is a multi-domain application designed to demonstrate robust object-oriented programming, clean layering, and secure user management.
 With over a dozen web pages (most of which are dynamic), the app includes features such as role-based access, validation, centralized exception handling, and even integration with an external microservice for daily quotes.
+Additionally, the application incorporates scheduled tasks that keep key data (like current date/time and user-specific daily quotes) updated in real time.

 ## 🎯 What I Learned
 - 🏗️ Advanced Java and Spring Boot fundamentals